- Are you regularly auditing your website?

 Marketers need to understand e-commerce search engine optimisation (SEO) amid the fast-transforming digital landscape.
 In fact, when it comes to e-commerce, SEO and traffic to your website are vital.
 Organic SEO is possibly the most valuable source of business, bringing in 40-60% of your overall traffic, which ultimately makes up a large portion of revenue.

 Any e-commerce website that starts to lose its rankings on Google is at risk of going out of business; it’s that simple.
 Here are twelve common SEO mistakes that you should avoid to keep your E-commerce SEO strategy healthy:

 1 – Switching platform without considering SEO

-It can be quite easy to overlook certain aspects of SEO when launching a new e-commerce website or switching from one platform to another, which is a common reason for your rankings to fall and your sales to deteriorate.
+It can be pretty easy to overlook certain aspects of SEO when launching a new e-commerce website or switching from one platform to another, which is a common reason for your rankings to fall and your sales to deteriorate.

 It may simply be a case that your new platform isn’t as user-friendly or search engine optimised by default.
-More commonly, you may have overlooked the fact that your URLs have changed and you haven’t put any 301 redirects in place to point your old pages to their relevant, new counterparts.
+More commonly, you may have overlooked the fact that your URLs have changed, and you haven’t put any 301 redirects in place to point your old pages to their relevant, new counterparts.

 2 – Removing URLs & Pages

 If, for example, you have a ‘seasonal’ page that displays special offers or sales, it is far more effective to keep that page active regardless of the time of year.
 This helps build up longevity and trust, rather than deleting the page and starting from scratch once again when the time comes back around.
-The same could be said for ‘out of stock’ product pages.
+The same could be said for ‘out of stock product pages.

 3 – Creating a Bad User Experience